List of tsunamis affecting New Zealand: Mitigation measures and early warning systems

 Differing approaches to tsunami warning sirens are taken on a regional level.
 For example, a large scale siren system was installed in Christchurch in 2012, whereas there are no tsunami warning sirens in the Wellington region.

-In addition New Zealand, at the time of the 2004 Indian Ocean earthquake and tsunami, did not have sea-based tsunami warning devices.
-Since then 20 sites have been selected and gauges are now installed at most of them.
+In addition, New Zealand, at the time of the 2004 Indian Ocean earthquake and tsunami, did not have sea-based tsunami warning devices.
+Since then, 20 sites have been selected and gauges are now installed at most of them.

 Further complicating matters is the Pacific Tsunami Warning Centre's ocean-based, tsunami warning devices are focused on protecting Alaska, Hawaii, and the United States Pacific coastline.
 This means that there is a gap in the Southern Ocean.
 Australia installed a DART buoy in the south-east Tasman Sea which helped cover that area.
-There are now four DART bouys covering the eastern side of the North Island, but none to the south and more to the north of the country.
+There are now twelve DART buoys in the southwestern Pacific Ocean to focusing on the Hikurangi, Kermadec, Tonga, and Vanuatu (formerly New Hebrides) trenches.
+There are no New Zealand DART buoys in the Tasman Sea or to the south of New Zealand.